City Budget

 The 20 Year Investment Plan and Asset Management Plan Update, based on 2021 inventory, provides an overview of the City's long term investment plans and funding strategies.
 The plan includes investment in strategic initiatives, programs and projects, annual investment programs for renewal of existing infrastructure and new/upgraded infrastructure required for growth to maintain current levels of service.
 The plan will support Council's review and decision making regarding current planning processes, the City's Asset Management System and funding strategies.
 Projected investment is meant to be attention directing and will change as the timing, scope, and costing of projects, including costing adjustments to reflect current market pricing, is refined in each project planning cycle.

 Projected investment required over the next 20 years is $2.6 billion and current funding strategies may provide $1.6 billion.
 Strategies have been identified to help address the projected funding shortfall of approximately $1.0 billion including the recommendation to borrow as the funding strategy for the major capital projects under development (project costs, timing and required borrowing will be refined as projects are further developed).
 The projected shortfall includes $74.9 million in DCC contributions for new/upgraded infrastructure.
-A DCC review is beginning in 2023 and a new bylaw is intended to address this shortfall.
+The DCC review is currently in the public consultation phase, with staff scheduled to report back to Council in fall 2025.

 Read the 20 Year Investment Plan and Asset Management Plan Update.